didrocks/maplinrobotarm/meta/readme.md

 maplin robot arm

-Allows you to control the Maplin Robot Arm via a Web GUI
+allows you to control the maplin robot arm via a web gUI